Sign up to our Newsletter

 Every law school in the U.S. and Canada requires an applicant to have an undergraduate degree.
 While there's no specific field that you must study to obtain your degree, a high GPA will strengthen your application.

 If you plan on applying to one of the top 10 law schools in the U.S., a low GPA won’t cut it—you’ll need to aim for a 4.0 GPA.
-However, if you want to apply to any law school outside the top 10, you need a 3.5 GPA.
-Below is a graph showing you the average median GPA for incoming law school students.
+However, if you want to apply to any law school outside the top 10, you should aim for at least a 3.5 GPA.

 average median GPA for incoming law school students

-Law schools are extremely competitive to get into.
-You must obtain a high GPA and impressive application to enter your dream law school and complete your JD.
+Law schools are extremely competitive.
+You must obtain a high GPA and build an impressive application to enter your dream law school and complete your JD.

 Complete the GRE

-Many law schools that have waived the LSAT offer students the option to take the GRE instead.
+Many law schools offer students the option to take the GRE instead of the LSAT.
 The GRE is a general standardized test that applicants take for graduate school.
 To ensure you do well on the GRE, applicants should take practice tests, assess their results, and consider using expert GRE prep

 Complete the GMAT